 + Can I really get published without an agent?

 You can!
-Dozens of publishers are accepting unsolicited book proposals in 2025.
+Dozens of publishers are accepting unsolicited book proposals.
 You’ll have the most up-to-date information available, so you can reach out yourself, if you’d like.

-+ Aside from authors, who else has bought this list?
++ Aside from authors, who is this list for?

-Freelance editors and book designers, booksellers, librarians, and author coaches.
+Freelance editors and book designers, booksellers, librarians, and author coaches have bought this list.

 + I’m not an American.
 Should I still buy this list?